 Now, we want to talk about something that’s close to our hearts: the amazing people that get your products to shoppers, especially the workers in warehouses.
 The 2010s were filled with stories about abused warehouse workers, and mistreatment designed to push people to hit unrealistic metrics.
 Paired with this was often a realization that these folks were paid poorly and put in danger.
 Warehouse deaths even caused some companies to be listed among the most dangerous employers.

 The good news that came from small businesses and eCommerce stores who were using innovative business models for developing eCommerce warehouses.
 New fulfillment practices and equipment were able to reduce strain, robotics and scanning devices helped minimize some repetitive work, and reward systems started to remember that employees are people.
+If you want to know how to protect your warehouse workers by upgrading your storage facility to a whole new level, you should check this out.

 Our hope for 2020 is this: treat your people well.
 We think that’s the best way for an eCommerce business to succeed.
 It’s something we believe in for all of our teams.
-That includes giving workers breaks and nice spaces to take them, help sales teams meet realistic goals, and look for ways to prevent harm.
+That includes giving workers breaks and nice spaces to take them, covering the workers insurance, help sales teams meet realistic goals, and look for ways to prevent harm.
 Think big in terms of employee safety and think small about the daily, compounding stress that causes frustration that lasts when the workday is done.

 In 2020, let’s be good to each other.
 The rest will follow.